-The expert judges represent Merck, Sharp & Dohme, National Security Agency (NSA), Exostar, EY and Cisco.
-Teams are judged on creativity, methods, impact, Q&A and Overall Delivery.
+The expert judges represented Merck, Sharp & Dohme, National Security Agency (NSA), Exostar, EY and Cisco.
+Teams were judged on creativity, methods, impact, Q&A and Overall Delivery.

-Participating student teams hail from Boston University, Clemson University, Duke University, Florida State University, NC State University, Rutgers University, Singapore Mgt.
+Participating student teams hailed from Boston University, Clemson University, Duke University, Florida State University, NC State University, Rutgers University, Singapore Mgt.
 University, Texas Christian University, University of Economics Prague, and University of Georgia.

 2016 Grand Business Challenge Winners

 Prize money distributed to 2016 Grand Business Challenge winners